20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 The nice thing here is that with the approximation that an accretion disk is a blackbody radiator, we can directly redshift it, and end up with an accurate visual colour out of the other end.
 Its fairly straightforward to do, as mentioned before, you can directly redshift the temperature of a blackbody radiator.
 Then, given the temperature, we can calculate the colour that it visually represents

-Given that this would be computationally expensive to calcualte at runtime, I simply chuck the whole process precalculated into a big buffer and call it a day
+Given that this would be computationally expensive to calcualte at runtime, I simply chuck the whole process precalculated into a big buffer indexed by temperature, and call it a day

 #### Code